Intel's Ice Lake serves up alphanumeric soup

 Leaving aside the fact that the top i7 U-series processor name ends in an "8," already breaking the naming pattern, it just makes it a lot harder to parse whether a laptop has a slow U chip or a slower Y chip.
 For the GPU, I wish Intel had followed AMD's lead and gone with "Iris Plus 64," or something similarly dead obvious.
 Then again, all the nuance will just get washed away in system manufacturer specs that will boast the vague "10th-gen i7!"

-We'll get used to it, but I shudder to think what the rest of the 10th-generation cohort will bring with respect to naming.
+We'll get used to it, but I shudder to think what the rest of the 10th-gen cohort will bring with respect to naming.

 Also, take Intel's claims of the ability to "watch 4K HDR video in a billion colors" with a grain of salt.
 All it really means is that the GPU now understands what to do with HDR; there are a lot of other elements of a system that need to be in place to make it look like HDR.
 Hopefully, though, it will give Microsoft an incentive to make HDR less dysfunctional in Windows 10.